 Security & Privacy

-Betternet, on the other hand, is not OK.
-The connection was terribly unstable, I never knew which protocol I was actually using and there’s no kill switch.
-That’s a recipe for disaster in my book.
+- Betternet: Betternet, on the other hand, is not OK.
+The connection was terribly unstable, we never knew which protocol we were actually using and there’s no kill switch.
+That’s a recipe for disaster.
 Even worse, the Android app has at times been found to contain malware.
-Not a ringing endorsement of Betternet I tell you.
+Not a ringing endorsement of Betternet, we tell you.

-StrongVPN has caught a lot of flack in reviews over the years for less than stellar customer service, but when I reviewed it I found a snappy and friendly live chat service, good email support and plenty of well-written material so that I could help myself.
+- StrongVPN: StrongVPN has caught a lot of flack in reviews over the years for less than stellar customer service, but when we reviewed it we found a snappy and friendly live chat service, good email support and plenty of well-written material.

-Somehow, despite costing more than StrongVPN, Betternet lacks live chat.
+- Betternet: Somehow, despite costing more than StrongVPN, Betternet lacks live chat.
 Premium users are meant to get priority when it comes to email support.
-I don’t know how long free users have to wait, but I waited hours for a reply related to a serious billing issue before getting any joy.
+We don’t know how long free users have to wait, but we waited hours for a reply related to a serious billing issue before getting any attention.

 Winner: StrongVPN has live chat, well-written content and more.
 Betternet doesn’t stand a chance here.

 The last segment in our StrongVPN Vs Betternet comparison is all about pricing.
 Keep on reading.